Mentoring – Why, ways & which

 What does an uplifting learning relationship/experience look like?
 I heard this week in the podcast ‘The Women of Learning‘ one of my network nodes: Taruna Goël, in conversation with André Watts discussing mentoring.
 So here are my messy notes:

 Mentoring is any relationship between an experienced person and a newbie.
 Experience and wisdom on an approach or life skills.
 Tools, tips and traps as I had the adventure—the experience inside or outside the workplace.

 Formal or informal mentoring.
 Use storytelling to mentor people.
 There is an interplay between coaching and mentoring.
 Transform beyond goals.
 Ask questions, help people to reflect, to be self-directed learners.
 What can I learn from my experience?
 It is a learning relationship that ebbs and flows.
 Use metaphors, words and images to mentor.

 Mentoring is about co-creating, teaching, and mutuality.
 The Sum of mentees makes you richer.
-Received more than I give.
+I received more than I gave.
 “Pass on what you have learned.” – Yoda.

 Give of yourself.
 Make a difference.
 Empower.
 Give more confidence.
 Long term goal setting for mentoring.
 Many mentors.
 Personal development and holistic.
 Flexible approach: short term or long term.
 Coaching is goals and task-oriented in the short term.
 It is about skills development.
 The structured process: